 curl -X [METHOD] [Headers] http://[your-wowza-server]:8087/v2/[path-to-resource]

-The Accept and Content-type headers instruct the requests and responses to use JSON syntax.
+The Accept and Content-Type headers instruct the requests and responses to use JSON syntax.
 The charset header specifies that the requests and responses use UTF-8 character encoding.
+The headers can also be specified discretely, as in:

 If you prefer to use XML syntax, change the headers to: